ello/wtf/_posts/resources/2015-03-15-community-directory.md

 categories: resources
 position: 1
 ---
-Many Ello community members have created communities as a way to share and discuss specific interests
+Many Ello community members have created communities as a way to share and discuss specific interests.

 You can join any community simply by following them as you would any other account.